jacq-5/MTRX2700-Lab-2-Group-1/README.md

 - `set_state(uint8_t state)`: Updates both the internal state and reflects the change on the physical GPIO port (Port E).
 - `get_state(void)`: Allows external files to read the current state of the LEDs.
 Returns the internal `led_state` rather than reading the actual GPIO.
 - `toggle_leds(void)`: Uses the current internal `led_state` to toggle the LEDs.
-- `LedInterface`: In `led.h`, this struct provides access to the encapsulated module:
 - `get_led_interface()`: Allows the user to interact with LEDs without touching `led_state` or registers directly.

 #### Part D: